 NOMINATION AND ELECTION

-Section 2.1 The annual nomination, election and installation of officers shall be as provided in Sections 91.1 to 91.7, inclusive, Statute, F.O.E., or laws amendatory thereof.
+Section 2.1 The annual nomination, election and installation of officers shall be as provided in Sections 91.1 to 91.7 Statute, F.O.E., or laws amendatory thereof.
 Vacancies in offices shall be filled as provided in section 92.1 Statute, F.O.E. or laws amendatory thereof.

 Section 2.2 ELECTION OF AERIE OFFICERS.
 The election of officers shall be by printed ballot.
 The polls shall open at 2:00PM.
 The polls shall close at 6:30PM.